 Bucks County Probation Violations Lawyer

 Probation is an extremely favorable alternative to imprisonment.
-It allows for an individual’s release into society so long as they adhere to certain conditions.
-These strict guidelines must be adhered to lest the probation is violated and the individual find themselves facing more serious consequences.
+It allows for an individual’s release into society - so long as they adhere to certain conditions.
+These strict guidelines must be followed, lest the probation is violated, and the individual find themselves facing more serious consequences.

-Probation Violations may result in the individual’s probation being revoked and the imposition of a prison sentence.
+Probation Violations may result in the revocation of the individual’s probation and the imposition of a prison sentence.
 Obviously, this is an undesirable outcome.
-As such, if you have been accused of violating your probation it is in your best interest to zealously defend yourself and protect your freedom.
+As such, if you have been accused of violating your probation, it is in your best interest to zealously defend yourself and protect your freedom.
 The Law Offices of Greg Prosmushkin, P.C. can help.
-Call today to schedule a free consultation with one of our defense attorneys to discuss how to best resolve your situation and preserve your probation.
+Call today to schedule a free consultation with one of our criminal defense attorneys to discuss how to best resolve your situation and preserve your probation.